 Abraham came near and said, "Will You indeed sweep away the righteous with the wicked?
-(Gen 18:23 NAU)
+(Genesis 18:23 NASB unless noted)

-God had informed Abraham of His intentions to destroy Sodom and Gomorrah because of their wicknesses.
-The only thing that was preventing their distruction was the presence of some righteous people.
+God had informed Abraham of His intentions to destroy Sodom and Gomorrah because of their wickedness.
+The only thing that was preventing their destruction was the presence of some righteous people.
 Abraham negotiated the conditions down to ten righteous people:

 Then he said, "Oh may the Lord not be angry, and I shall speak only this once; suppose ten are found there?"
 And He said, "I will not destroy it on account of the ten."
-(Gen 18:32 NAU)
+(Genesis 18:32)